 Lack of a brushed up emergency plan, the mismanagement of “patient 1” and other initial cases, insufficient transparency in communication and a surveillance system initially ill-suited to allow for the central coordination of the national emergency, all conspired to make the first response to the COVID-19 crisis mainly a hospital-centred response, especially in Lombardy.
 This proved to be suboptimal, as revealed by the high incidence and high rate at which the virus spread, and the subsequent high need for ventilators and intensive care beds.
 Italy appeared to be under-equipped with respect to both, which has been suggested to have put the country under great(er) risk during this crisis.
 [37] A study by Remuzzi and Remuzzi (2020), for example, estimated that by 29th March between 9% and 11% of COVID-19 patients required ICU care.
 Given the number of COVID-19 cases was at the time equal to 73,800, the authors stated that around 7,380 ICU beds were needed, a number well exceeding the ICU bed capacity at the time.
 This may have forced ICU specialists to prioritise patients more likely to benefit and survive.

 Furthermore, in the urgency of addressing COVID-19 patients in a hospital setting (with the doubling of ICU beds in the span of a mere 15 days), the national and regional governments might have been slow in organizing an equally effective response at the primary/community care level.
 The high level of infected GPs (as compared to all healthcare professionals) testifies the lower level of attention that this part of the healthcare system received in the overall COVID-19 emergency response strategy (FNOMCeO, 2020).

+However early on in the pandemic (March 2020), the central government required the creation of special units (Unità Speciali di Continuità Assistenziale, USCA, 1 every 50,000 inhabitants) to manage COVID-19 patients, who did not require hospital care, to be followed in the community, including the monitoring of people in home-isolation (DL, 2020).
+However, their introduction by the single Regions has not been uniform with a minimum of 5 USCAs activated in Molise and PA Bolzen against the maximum number of 250 USCAs in Lazio.
+Lombardy, the region that has historically invested the least on primary/community care, has only activated 157 USCAs against the scheduled 202 (Fassari, 2020).

 Another important issue - raising questions on the appropriateness and the timing of the containment measures implemented in Italy, and especially in the Lombardy region - is in the number of deaths in nursing homes.
 In Lombardy, for example, to ease pressure on hospitals already working at full capacity, regional decision makers proposed to use RSA beds to treat non-critical COVID-19 patients, provided that these patients could be properly isolated (Lombardy Region, 2020).
 At the time of writing, these decisions are under judicial investigations to establish whether they have contributed to the excess deaths observed in nursing homes in Lombardy (Serra M., 2020).
 Furthermore, RSA’s staff and carers have suffered from massive shortage of PPE, similarly to other countries (Berloto S. et al., 2020), and from a widespread lack of appropriate training.
 Finally, the COVID-19 crisis has highlighted the need to review the way social care is organised and delivered in Italy, and the need for a regulatory body responsible for controlling the quality of services provided by RSAs, which does not currently exist (Ravizza S., 2020).